Tiffanyccchen/Seq2Seq-Seq2Seq-w.-Attention-Summarization-2020/README.md

 Codes contain
 1. Data Formatting (Using Pytorch objects : Field, TabularDataset, BucketIterator)
 2. Data Preprocessing
-3. Model Building (Element Stacking)
+3. Model Building (Stacking of Neural Net Components)
 4. Summarization of a new sentence

 ## Structure